 Wakefield Road, Kinsley, Hemsworth, West Yorkshire

-In 2004, the parish was amalgamated with Sacred Heart, Hemsworth (a post-1980 church and therefore not included in this report) and is served from there.
+In 2004, the parish was amalgamated with Sacred Heart, Hemsworth (a post-1980 church and therefore not included in this review) and is served from there.
 A retired priest lives in the presbytery.

 The church is on a north west/south east axis, but liturgical compass points are used throughout this report.

 The church is built of Fletton-type mottled red brick with blue engineering brick for some quoins and the plinth and cast stone copings to the gables.
 It was perhaps intended to be pebble dashed like some of the surrounding housing.
 The roof is tiled and there are metal windows.
 The presbytery is of local red brick and red tiles and has had its windows replaced with uPVC recently.
 The rectangular six bay nave has paired ten-pane windows to each bay, separated by brick buttresses.

 There is a single-storey polygonal west narthex with the west door flanked by square windows on the diagonal walls, all with white painted cast stone lintels (that to the double wooden doors projecting a little).
 There is no west window but a large white cross is mounted above the narthex and a stone cross sits at the apex (another is at the apex of the east gable).
 The lower square chancel has another pair of ten-pane windows north and south; the transverse sacristy links on at the southwest corner and there is a short link into the presbytery off the east end.